mainflux/migrations/README.md

 # Mainflux Migration Tool

-Tool that is used to migrate from one version of [mainflux][mainfluxLink] to another.
+A tool that is used to migrate from one version of [mainflux][mainfluxLink] to another.

 ## Installation